hrtovey/heather-website/src/post/overcome-perfectionism-as-an-entrepreneur.md

 ### 1\.
 Stop comparing yourself to others.

-You're probably in a handful or more groups related to your business.
+You're probably in a handful or more groups related to your career field.
 And you probably see people posting about their success.

 Maybe it makes you jealous.
 Maybe it makes you anxious wondering if that will ever be you.
 Maybe it makes you feel like you can't launch anything until it's as perfect as what others are producing.